-Various assessments such as Early Excellence Baseline, KS1 Phonic assessment and formative teacher assessments are used to identify SEND as early as possible.
+Various assessments such as baseline assessment as children enter Reception, KS1 Phonic assessment and formative teacher assessments are used to identify SEND as early as possible.
 In addition, phonic assessments linked to the Letters and Sounds programme can identify specific difficulties.